-When I was just a kid back in Illinois on the Fox River I had a nice little business going where I caught fish and sold them to the folks in my hometown.
-My technique, called “grubbing” was a tad unorthodox, but successful.
-I knew how those big, old blue catfish dearly loved to hide in holes in the riverbank… so I would swim along and when I discovered one of those holes I would stick my hand in there and feel around.
-If the catfish was home, I would grab him, and somebody was soon going to be eating catfish.
+When I was just a kid back in Illinois on the Fox River, I had a nice little business going where I caught fish and sold them to the folks in my hometown.
+My technique, called “grubbing,” was a tad unorthodox but successful.
+I knew how those big, old blue catfish dearly loved to hide in holes in the riverbank... so I would swim along, and when I discovered one of those holes, I would stick my hand in there and feel around.
+If the catfish were home, I would grab him, and somebody was soon going to be eating catfish.
 One day I had caught several fish in this manner and was dragging them behind me on a stringer.
-As I moved along with just my head above the surface I noticed a man standing on the riverbank watching me.
+As I moved along with just my head above the surface, I noticed a man standing on the riverbank watching me.

 He laughed, “Why son, you are surely wasting your time,” he exclaimed, “you can’t catch fish that way!”

 Just then, I found a hole and running my hand in there.
 I soon had another catfish.
 I stood up and made a big show of putting that fish on the stringer along with the others I had caught.
 I called to the man, “you are probably right, mister, but I gotta keep trying!”

 When I looked at that fellow, he was standing there staring at me with his mouth hanging open like he was catching flies.
 That was the first time I ever saw anybody literally struck speechless.
 It’s a good thing to remember that any fool can point out why a certain thing can’t be done, but It’s not a good thing to interrupt the man, or boy, that’s doing it.

 4 comments on this item Please log in to comment by clicking here

 I saw them doing that on TV, on the program "River Monsters" in Louisiana.
 They called it noodling.
 You were a brave boy!
 No way, would I stick my hand in a hole under the water!
 I would be afraid a snapping turtle would snap my hand off.
 A good ol' cane pole would do it for me, fishing, Mr. Towne.
 LOL